Home solar panels can seem technical and complicated if you’re just starting out.

 Inspection and Interconnection

 After your solar components are installed, the system must receive permission to operate (PTO) from the local AHJ and electric utility.
 During this step, representatives from utilities will visit your home and inspect the solar energy system to ensure everything has been installed according to the plan and up to code.
-After approval from both entities, your solar panels can then officially be “switched on” and interconnected to the utility grid.
+After approval from both entities, your solar panels can officially be “switched on” and interconnected to the utility grid.

 See what solar can do for you: